devopstrainings/linux-basics-katakoda/linux-adminstration/intro.md

 #  ------

-But to start practicing this scenario, You need to create a **`Centos 7`** Instance created in Amazon.
+But to start practicing this scenario, You need to create **`Centos 7`** Instance created in Amazon.

 Fetch the **`Public IP`** of the server and connect to the session using the following command on the right side terminal after once you start the session.